cs161-staff/textbook/memory-safety/mitigations.md

 the function returns.

 The stack canary is a random value generated at _runtime_.
-The canary is 1 word long, so it is 32 bytes long in 32-bit architectures.
+The canary is 1 word long, so it is 32 bits long in 32-bit architectures.
 In Project 1, the canary is 32 completely random bits.
 However, in reality, stack canaries are usually guaranteed to contain a null byte.
 This lets the canary defend against string-based memory safety exploits, such as vulnerable calls to `strcpy` that read or write values from the stack until they encounter a null byte.
 The null